strawberryfg/xraygan/code/README.md

 	  ```

-4. Train a vanilla Res50 on all classes
+4. *Baseline* Train a vanilla Res50 on all classes

     **One model for all classes w/ classification loss only**